 Our pre-order, pre-pay way of working means we have all relevant dates mapped out a year in advance and make a calendar available, which allows everyone to plan ahead.

 Members submit their orders by email, using a simple grid.
 These are combined into a group order and we then have an online process to try and round out any items where full case quantities are needed.
 Once individual totals are finalised all orders must be paid in full one week prior to delivery day.

 How would I get involved?

 We can organise a short introduction session (approximately half an hour) to explain our core principles, how our pre-order systems work and deal with sign-up.
-Scheduling of these sessions is very flexible.
+Scheduling of these sessions is very flexible and they can take place by phone or Skype.
 An introduction is necessary to become part of the co-op – and gives a good chance to ask any additional questions you may have.

 IMPORTANT – The key thing to understand about the co-op is that the low cost of food and other goods is based on *all members* trading volunteer labour in return for their savings.
 We do not have any ‘customers’, only active members working collectively and co-operatively.
 The time commitment is not huge, but it is essential and requires periodic availability on a Thursday afternoon.

 Membership does not come with a rigid commitment – for example, it is not necessary to be part of every order or to spend a certain amount.
 We simply ask for a volunteering contribution in line with the frequency with which you buy through the co-op.

 In this way, the limited work of running the co-op is shared across the group.
 All members are co-owners and have an equal say in decision-making whilever they are actively participating.

 How do I join or get more information?